Brisbane Boys' College

-Some of the Brisbane Boys' College Buildings are listed on the Queensland Heritage Register.
+Some of the Brisbane Boys' College Buildings are listed on the Queensland Heritage Register and are beloved by its students and the surrounding communities.

 History

 Brisbane Boys' College was established in 1902 by Arthur Rudd.
 Rudd arrived in Brisbane in 1901 by boat from Melbourne and started a school in Clayfield.
 The school officially started in March 1902 with just four students.

 In 1912, the school moved to a new location on the corner of Bayview Terrace, near the tram terminus, needing more room.
 Even with the new land, due to space constraints sporting activities were out of the question, so for many years the boys walked to the nearby Kalinga Park.
 In 1908, there were 80 students and a cadet corps was formed with the impending 1914–1918 war.
 The school suffered the losses of eight Clayfield Collegians during the war.
 In 1931, the school was moved, again due to a lack of room for new facilities, to its current site in Toowong with support from its owners, the daughters of the late Premier of Queensland, Sir Robert Philp.
 The Clayfield campus became a primary school department of Somerville House, which later developed into the independent Clayfield College.

 Today BBC is owned by the Presbyterian and Methodist Schools Association, which was formed in 1918, and owns other private schools in Queensland.